-The community came out in full force on Monday night to hear and be heard on the issue of the possible subway station closure at Clark Street.
+The community came out in full force on September 16 to hear and be heard on the issue of the possible subway station closure at Clark Street.
 To kick off the meeting, NYC Transit President Andy Byford presented three different options for repairing the aged and failing elevators in the Clark Street 2/3 subway station.
 President Byford repeatedly said that he was interested in hearing from the community and that no decision had been made.
-Link to PDF of their slideshow.
+A survey was distributed…and the results are in!

 Option #1 would mean the subway would bypass the station entirely for a period of 8 months while new elevators were installed.
 The station itself would remain open and the businesses within the station would be accessible to customers.
 This is the option preferred by the MTA.
 According to the agency, it would be the quickest and the least expensive.